Our Story – Fighting Childhood Cancer

 After that discussion, I thought a lot about the situation and began to look into why there had been no advances in treatment of this disease since long before I was even born.
 The problem (aside from the fact that understanding cancer and how to treat it is very complex) is that there are only about 1500 new bone cancer cases a year, so there is not a large market for a drug that could treat bone cancer even if you had it.
 So there is no incentive on drug companies to pump a lot of money into finding a cure because there is no large profit potential.

 I also learned that cancer research is very expensive.
 For example, at some point nearly all cancer drugs are tested on special genetically designed mice.
-These mice, because of the complexity in building them to a particular genetic model can cost as much as 10,000.00 dollars per mouse.
+These mice, because of the complexity of building them to a particular genetic model can cost as much as 10,000.00 dollars per mouse.
 So you can imagine the cost of an entire research project.
 While I have been fortunate so far and have the ability to live a full life when I was not in cancer treatment, I have watched many of my friends with the same or related cancers get worse and worse over time and die an ugly and painful death.

 The combined effect of all of this was that I realized that nothing would change unless normal people did something, and since there is no time like the present, I and my friends and family (especially my sister Mecklin) formally organized the Triumph Over Kid Cancer Foundation.